konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 collection: tools
 permalink: tools/trust_store_management/
 ---
-# Trust Store Management Script

 The Trust Store Management Script (TSMS) was designed to help update operating system trust stores to facilitate smart card logon for PIV users.
-The script was designed to run using Python 3.x on Windows or macOS.
+The script was designed to run using Python 3.x on Windows and macOS.

 The execution of the script will vary dependent upon operating system.
 - **On Windows** the script will assemble a .p7b file containing all operator desired PIV issuer certification authority (CA) signing certificates.